WebOrigami/docs/src/content/concepts/tutorial.md

 ## Define a virtual file

-In Web Origami, you build things from a combination of real files that are stored permanently and virtual files that are created on demand according to your instructions.
-These virtual "files" can be anything from a single number or text string to a typical document or media file.
+In Web Origami, you build things from a combination of real files stored permanently and virtual files created on demand according to your instructions.
+These virtual "files" can be anything from a short text string to a typical document or media file.

-As you build a collection of virtual files, it's helpful to be able to think about their structure as a _tree_.
+As you build a collection of virtual files, think about their structure as a _tree_.
 Colloquially speaking, a tree is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations or websites.

-When you build a website, you're building a virtual tree of resources that will be served to the site's visitors.
-You can think of that virtual tree as a virtual folder hierarchy.
-In Web Origami, you'll directly build this tree in one of several ways.
-The easiest way to define a tree is in a file with a `.ori` extension.
+When you build a site, you're building a virtual tree of resources that will be served to your visitors.
+In Web Origami, one way to build this tree is in a file with a `.ori` extension.

 <span class="tutorialStep"></span> In the `src` folder, open `site.ori`: